 8 tortillas (I used homemade whole wheat tortillas.)

-8 oz monterey jack cheese, shredded
+8 oz monterey jack cheese, shredded8 oz cheddar cheese, shredded

 Directions: